daqo/seven_languagues_in_seven_weeks/README.md

-seven_languagues_in_seven_weeks
+Seven Languages in Seven Weeks
 ===============================

-Assignments for seven languages in seven weeks book
+Self-study Assignments for seven languages in seven weeks book.